viamrobotics/docs/docs/tutorials/custom-base-dog.md

 {{% alert title="Note" color="note" %}}

-As noted in [the Python SDK documentation](https://python.viam.dev/), when you call srv.serve(), the default host and port is localhost:9090.
+When you call srv.serve(), the default host and port is localhost:9090.
 This can be changed by passing in a host and/or port parameter to the serve function.

 {{% /alert %}}

 ## Configure the components

-Now that the custom base code is set up, we need to configure all our hardware components.
+Now that the custom base code is set up, you need to configure all your hardware components.
 Navigate to the **COMPONENTS** sub-tab of the **CONFIG** tab.

 ### Configure the board